Agent skills

 Example

-→ The agent loads the
+→ Your agent loads the

-→ The agent loads the
+→ Your agent loads the

 email-drafterskill and follows its guidelines for composing the email.